markgordon22/Dublin-slang/README.md

 * Simple and easy navigation around the site.
 * Consistent and easy to follow design.
-* Contact form for user to enquire about any concerns or queries they have now or in the future.
 * Login, register forms for user to log into their account or register account
 * Glossary of Irish words for user to browse through slang words of Ireland
 * Search bar for user to search a word.
-* CSS materialize buttons and cards.
+* CSS materialize buttons and cards, navbar,footer and sidenav.
 * Responsive on phone, tablet and desktop devices.

 # Features left to implement